 “Create a mobile AR system with scoreboards or game-like elements that react to objects or actions in the employee’s real-world environment, and let top performers earn immediate rewards or accrue points that can be turned in for later rewards, such as gift cards or paid time off.
 Gamify sales and customer service training by using AR to place employees in realistic situations, and then reward correct answers and behaviors.”

 How does this translate into dollars and cents for brands and businesses?

-Of course, search marketing is just the first step in a redefinition of what Ecommerce can be.
+Of course, search marketing is just the first step in a redefinition of what e-commerce can be.
 Investors haven’t sunk $1.7 Billion into the VR and AR design and development market for no reason.
-The potential is enormous (a 2015 study by Walker Sands concluded that 35 percent of consumers said they would shop more online if they could interact with products virtually, and that was two years ago!).
-As a recent Entrepreneur article explained, augmented reality solutions will make shopping more efficient, novel and enjoyable in the following ways:
+The potential is enormous - a 2015 study by Walker Sands concluded that 35 percent of consumers said they would shop more online if they could interact with products virtually, and that was three years ago!
+As a recent Entrepreneur article explained, augmented reality solutions will make shopping more efficient, novel, and enjoyable in the following ways:

 - Usefulness – Sephora’s mobile augmented reality app uses ModiFace tech to let users take selfies and then virtually apply makeup to their faces before making a purchase decision.

 - Original ideas for the shopping experience – Apply Warby Parker’s “try-on” functionality, virtually, to a myriad of products.

 - Customizability – Stores famous for customer service, like Nordstrom, could enlist AR app developers to design products that make their sales reps available while browsing, at point of sale, in the dressing “room,” or even when matching a recently purchased item with one’s wardrobe.

 “Consumers are on the edge of widespread AR adoption,” says Brad Waid, international speaker named as the #14 top influencer in Augmented Reality.
 “The world where Minority Report meets Joe Consumer is just around the corner.”